LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    specifying the address to use for the FTP PORT instruction.
 The string may be an IP address, a host name, a network interface name (under Unix) or just a '-' symbol to let the library use your system's default IP address.
-The address can the be folowed by a colon and a port number or port range separated by a dash.
+The address can the be followed by a colon and a port number or port range separated by a dash.

 .. method:: CURLOPT_QUOTE()